at Advocates for Children

 What is a "doubled-up" living situation?

-Oftentimes students live in temporary housing situations with relatives, friends, or other individuals because of a loss of housing or economic hardship.
-Unaccompanied youth (students who are not in the physical custody of a parent or legal guardian) more often than not find themselves living in doubled-up situations.
+Oftentimes, students live in temporary housing situations with relatives, friends, or other individuals because of a loss of housing or economic hardship.
+Unaccompanied youth (students who are not in the physical custody of a parent or legal guardian) often find themselves living in doubled-up situations.
 These students should be designated as homeless under the McKinney-Vento Act.

 If a student is placed in what the Department of Social Services (DSS) considers "permanent" housing, can the student still qualify for protection under the McKinney-Vento Act?

-It depends on the nature of the housing arrangement, i.e. whether it is fixed, adequate and regular.
-DSS has a more narrow definition of homelessness than does the McKinney-Vento Act.
-For example, families in doubled up situations are often not considered homeless for DSS purposes, but should be designated as homeless under the McKinney-Vento Act.
-A family may therefore live in a housing situation arranged by DSS that is not "fixed, adequate, or regular" even though DSS considers it a permanent placement.
+Sometimes, it depends on the nature of the housing arrangement, i.e. whether it is fixed, adequate and regular.
+DSS has a more narrow definition of homelessness than does the McKinney-Vento Act for the purpose of providing shelter eligibility.
+For example, families in doubled up situations are often not considered homeless for DSS purposes, but students in doubled up housing should still be designated as homeless under the McKinney-Vento Act.

 Are children in foster care covered under the McKinney-Vento Act?